 Mental Health is an important factor.
 This skull represents how people see the part of you that they want to see but never the part that you are hiding in the back of your head.
 The black in the back of the head represents mental health and the colorful part represents what you are trying to pretend and what people see.

 Diana Shimane "The Lupie Rock Carver"

 My calavera represents the deepness of night, countless stars, celestial bodies, and especially our Moon in all her phases.
 Holding power in fluidity, creativity, femininity, and change.
 This is Luna.

 Baila esta Cumbia

-Calavera decorated with many colors, orange flower in the teeth to resemble tango, decorated collar with flower and orange ribbon.
+Calavera is decorated with many colors, orange flowers in the teeth to resemble tango, decorated collar with flowers and orange ribbon.